samydilini/codingskills/README.md

 ### Initial load
 - Mega merge: All products from both companies should get merge into a common catalog

-### BAU mode
-- A new product added in Catalog A
-- An existing product removed from Catalog A
-- An existing product in Catalog B got new supplier with set of barcodes

 ### Sample Data